 The programme is open to graduates of any discipline: your first degree does not need to be either in a management area, or in a computing or IT-related subject, though many of those who join the programme do come from those or other social science disciplines.

 Graduates from arts and humanities backgrounds have also studied very successfully on the programme – what matters most is your intellectual ability and your strong interest in the subjects covered in the programme.

-Because of the interactive nature of the MSc ITMOC, where you are asked to reflect on the organisational implications of technologies, applications from students with relevant work experience are particularly welcome.
+Because of the interactive nature of the ITMOC MSc, where you are asked to reflect on the organisational implications of technologies, applications from students with relevant work experience are particularly welcome.